SuzanDewitz/TableFinder/README.md

      + As a frequent user, I want to be able to provide feedback and reviews on my dining experience to help improve the restaurant's service and offerings.

 ## Agile methodology
-  + Our restaurant webpage project will follow the Agile methodology, which is a flexible and iterative approach to software development.
+  + The restaurant webpage project will follow the Agile methodology, which is a flexible and iterative approach to software development.
 This methodology emphasizes collaboration, communication, and adaptability to changing requirements.

      +  With Agile, we will break down the project into smaller, more manageable tasks and prioritize them based on their importance and value to the end-users.
 We will also work in short, time-boxed iterations (usually called "sprints") to continuously deliver functional and tested features.

-    + To ensure effective collaboration and communication, we will hold daily stand-up meetings to discuss progress, identify any roadblocks, and plan the next steps.
-We will also regularly engage with the stakeholders (including restaurant owners and staff) to get their feedback and incorporate their input into the project.
+    + To ensure effective collaboration and communication, To hold daily stand-up meetings to discuss progress, identify any roadblocks, and plan the next steps.
+Also regularly engage with the stakeholders (including restaurant owners and staff) to get their feedback and incorporate their input into the project.

-     + By using the Agile methodology, we can ensure that our project stays on track and meets the needs of our stakeholders.
+     + By using the Agile methodology, we can ensure that our project stays on track and meets the needs of the stakeholders.
 It also allows us to be more responsive to changing requirements or priorities, and to continuously improve the project based on feedback and testing.

 ## Design
-  + Our restaurant webpage project will be designed with a focus on user experience and visual appeal.
+  + The restaurant webpage project will be designed with a focus on user experience and visual appeal.
 We aim to create an inviting and seamless experience for visitors that showcases the   restaurant's unique personality and offerings.

      + To achieve this, we will use a clean and modern design aesthetic that reflects the restaurant's brand identity.
-We will also prioritize ease of navigation and accessibility, ensuring that visitors can easily find the information they need and make a reservation with minimal effort.
+Also prioritize ease of navigation and accessibility, ensuring that visitors can easily find the information they need and make a reservation with minimal effort.

-    + Our design process will involve creating wireframes and prototypes to test the usability and effectiveness of our design choices.
-We will also incorporate user feedback throughout the design process to ensure that the final product meets the needs and expectations of our target audience.
+    + The design process will involve creating wireframes and prototypes to test the usability and effectiveness of our design choices.
+Also incorporate user feedback throughout the design process to ensure that the final product meets the needs and expectations of our target audience.

-     + In addition to the visual design, we will also ensure that the website is optimized for performance and accessibility.
+     + In addition to the visual design, Also ensure that the website is optimized for performance and accessibility.
 This includes using responsive design techniques to ensure that the website is functional and user-friendly on a variety of devices, and adhering to web accessibility guidelines to ensure that the website can be used by people with disabilities.

      + By prioritizing design and user experience, we aim to create a restaurant webpage that stands out from the competition and delivers an exceptional experience for our visitors.
 <b>